Travelling as a duo? Purchase your insurance together and see if you can save.

 Made a search before?
 Retrieve your search results

-Type or select your destination
+Type or Select your destination(s)

-- Travellers age: 35
+- Travellers ages: Both aged 35

 - Policy region: Worldwide

 - Trip duration: Two weeks

 We recorded the cost of a basic policy for a single traveller, and then re-ran the search for both travellers.

 The results?
 A large majority of the providers will offer you a discount when you purchase two plans together, but it ranges from as little as 3% off to as much as 37% off.

 Use the table below to find out how much you could save.